 We will ensure that all personal information is stored safely in accordance with the legal obligations that INNTRA agreed to (Swiss law, notably the federal law on data protection), https://www.admin.ch/opc/en/classified-compilation/19920153/index.html.

 In case you apply to work with us and provide your CV, be ensured that this follows our retention policy and your CV and email are deleted immediately, in case of an unsuccessful application, otherwise will remain with us for your employment with us.

 Sending answers, updates and transfer of personal data

-We generally answer all questions, enquiries about INNTRA and our projects that we receive through email.
-We also may use these mails in order to improve our projects and our website.
+We generally answer all questions, inquiries about INNTRA and our projects that we receive through email.
+We also may use these emails in order to improve our projects and our website.
 We plan on storing contacts in order to further communicate with individual concerning updates or any other relevant information concerning our projects.

 Your personal data are safe with INNTRA and we do not send them to any third parties.

 Please believe that we comply to the best of our ability to any data protection security measures to prevent loss, theft or alteration of any personal data that we receive from you.
 However, like any other transmission made through the internet, a risk remains regarding sending personal information.

 If you wish to access your personal data, please contact us at , subject line « PRIVACY DATA ».